garimasingh2016/demoblog/blog.md

 ﻿# Creating a demo using MAX Question Answering Model
 #### Garima Singh
-![Me at Disney World, Magic Kindom for IBM's intern finale event](garima-disney.jpg) For summer 2019, I was an intern with the Center for Open Source Data and AI Technologies (CODAIT) and chose to build a Question Answering model to go on the Model Asset eXchange (MAX), a collection of open source models that are easy to deply and use in an application.
+![Me at Disney World, Magic Kindom for IBM's intern finale event](garima-disney.jpg) For summer 2019, I was an intern with the Center for Open Source Data and AI Technologies ([CODAIT](http://codait.org)) and chose to build a Question Answering model to go on the [Model Asset eXchange (MAX)](https://developer.ibm.com/exchanges/models/), a collection of deep learning open source models that are easy to train and deploy and use in an application.
 When I came in at the beginning of the summer, the team was looking to add more models to MAX.
 One of these proposed models was a model that solved the NLP task called Question Answering.
 Along with this model, the team wanted a demo that would show off its capabilities.
 This was my project for the summer.

 # Question Answering
 > What is question answering?

-Question Answering (QA) is a deep learning task that falls under Natural Language Processing.
+Question Answering (QA) is a deep learning task that falls under Natural Language Processing (NLP).
 Give a person a passage of text and they can accurately answer most questions about that text (yes, they are allowed to refer to the text to find the answer; this isn't a standardized test).
 A deep learning model should be able to do the same.
 ### Example
 | Text | Question | Answer  |
 | ------------- | --------  | -------- |